The Friend - Bill Murray Exclusive Interview

 Where to Watch Countdown to Collision (1972)

-Want to behold the glory that is 'Countdown to Collision' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or watch the Charles E. Francis-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Fancy watching 'Countdown to Collision' on your TV, phone, or tablet?
+Searching for a streaming service to buy, rent, download, or watch the Charles E. Francis-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Countdown to Collision' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Countdown to Collision' right now, here are some particulars about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Countdown to Collision' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Countdown to Collision' right now, here are some finer points about the flick.

-Released January 1st, 1972, 'Countdown to Collision' stars The movie has a runtime of about 27 min, and received a user score of (out of 100) on TMDb, which compiled reviews from experienced users.
+Released January 1st, 1972, 'Countdown to Collision' stars The movie has a runtime of about 27 min, and received a user score of (out of 100) on TMDb, which assembled reviews from top users.

-You probably already know what the movie's about, but just in case...
+Want to know what the movie's about?
 Here's the plot: "An experimental film about the environmental impact of corporations and human expansion.
 The film opens with a poem describing a pristine land as the camera scans the landscape.
 Then the film shows bulldozers plowing up the land.
 It then shows the area being paved with concrete and construction on the site.
 Trash is strewn everywhere.
 People are interviewed about the quality of life they have.
 Older people reflect on the changes that have been made to the land over their lifetimes.
 Other people comment on pollution, over-population, and other environmental issues.
 The film shows various problems with the environment and Hugh Downs comments on how this affects the health of the population." .

 'Countdown to Collision' Release Dates